identiops/terraform-hcloud-k3s/README.md

   setup/destroy new context in the kubectl admin config file.
 - Creates `ssh-node`, `scp-node`, and `ls-nodes` bash script and an ssh configuration to quickly connect to all servers.

+### Maintenance

+### Add Nodes or Node Pools

+The number of nodes in a node pool can be increased at any point.
+Just increase the count and apply the new configuration via `terraform apply`.
+After a few minutes the additional nodes will appear in the cluster.

+In the same way, node pools cann be added to the configuration without any precaution.

+### Remove Nodes or Node Pools

+Removing a nodes requires the following steps:

+1. Identify the nodes and node pools that shall be removed.
+If the number of nodes in a node pool needs to be decreased, the nodes will be removed from the highest to the lowest number.
+Example: when the number of nodes in pool `system` is decreased from `3` to `2`, node `cluster-system-02` will be removed and nodes `cluster-system-01` and `cluster-system-00` will remain.
+2. Drain all nodes that will be removed of pods:
+   `kubectl drain cluster-system-02`
+3. Wait until all pods have been migrated to other nodes before continuing.
+   - If the wrong node was drained, reactivate the node:
+     `kubectl uncordon cluster-system-02`
+4. Update the terrafrom configuration and apply it: `terraform apply`
+   - Review the plan to verify that the drained nodes will be deleted.
+5. Delete nodes from cluster: `kubectl delete node cluster-system-02`

+### Update Kubernetes

+TODO

+### Update Hetzner CCM and CSI

+TODO

+### Update Hetzner Calico

+TODO

 ### Deletion